PCP Leadership Summit

 - National Action Network of graduate school teams

 - Signature annual training event for healthcare students, residents, and their faculty advisors: the PCP Leadership Summit, created in 2012 in honor of the late Gregg Stracks.

 PCP's annual Leadership Summit is an invitation-only, two-day training bringing together faculty, student, and professional leaders from across PCP's national network.
 Frequently regarded by participants as the best leadership training program in healthcare, the Summit consists of hands-on, interactive sessions that teach early- and mid-career professionals how to thrive in a rapidly evolving healthcare environment by building leadership competencies critical for team building, advocacy, and change management.

-In response to the many unprecedented circumstances and uncertainties presented by the COVID-19 pandemic, PCP will be moving the 2020 Summit to an entirely virtual format this August, but will continue with the launch of the 2020-2021 Student Action Network at that time.
+In response to the many unprecedented circumstances and uncertainties presented by the COVID-19 pandemic, PCP will be moving student programming to an entirely virtual format, including the 2020 PCP Leadership Summit and 2021 Student Action Network Mid-Year Event.